src1g18/src1g18/README.md

-The Hyperion Dev bootcamp has taught me a range of coding skills and I am close to completing the software engineering bootcamp.
+The Hyperion Dev bootcamp has taught me a range of coding skills and I have completed the Software Engineering coding bootcamp.

 Currently, tech jobs are in high demand and there is a market of jobs available in the market.
 The main programming language currently being taught is python.